 Tips to Help Lower Your A1c

-Getting blood sugar under control is one of the hardest tasks for a diabetic.
-While daily blood sugars are a good clue to the level of control you have, your A1c result is what the doctor will use to assess overall success of diabetes management.
+Getting blood sugar under control is one of the hardest tasks for a person with diabetes.
+While daily blood sugars are a good clue to the level of control you have, your A1c result is what the doctor will use to assess the overall success of diabetes management.

 How to lower your A1c for diabetes management